Modern DatingUpdated April 2, 202614 min read

 Join Free

-Why Situationships Happen
+Why Situationships Happen in 2026

 Convenience without accountability.
-Some situationships persist because they provide the benefits of a relationship -- companionship, physical intimacy, emotional support -- without the obligations of one.
-This arrangement often works for the person with less emotional investment and causes significant pain for the person with more.
-For more on this topic, see our attachment styles in dating.
+Some situationships persist because they deliver the benefits of a relationship — companionship, physical intimacy, emotional support — without the obligations.
+This arrangement quietly works for the person with less investment and quietly destroys the person with more.
+For a deeper read on why some daters keep landing here, see our attachment styles in dating guide.

 Signs Your Situationship Is Not Serving You